 Learning a new accent is not an easy task, you need to be patient.
 You need time and effort to sound natural as some speech patterns in American English (e.g. intonation, stress) require daily practice and incorporation.

-Remember that it takes time to use what you’ve learned in your accent reduction practice automatically, and to speak English naturally, you should give yourself time.
+Remember that it takes time to use what you’ve learned in your accent reduction practice automatically.
+To speak English naturally, you should give yourself time.

-Everyone can learn to speak American English no matter how different their native accent is, but it’s up to you to make this process go more smoothly.
+Everyone can learn to speak American English no matter how different their native accent is.
+Though it’s up to you to make this process go more smoothly.

 With great dedication and self-discipline, you can make noticeable progress very quickly.
 To do this, you should:

 If you’re serious about improving the way you speak American English, do not hesitate to contact us at email@example.com.
-At ChatterFox, we are always here to help you improve your American English accent and speak even better than a native!
+At ChatterFox, we are always here to help.
+Check out our method to improve your American English accent and speak even better than a native!